tomaarsen/attention_sinks/README.md

 | ![streaming_fluency_loss_mpt_7b_full](https://github.com/huggingface/transformers/assets/37621491/ec4d98a3-df3a-41b0-ab51-f67f57e5ab20) | |

 Loading models using `attention_sinks` has a very positive impact on the fluency of the models across subsequent prompts.
 However, as can be seen for Llama-2-7B-chat-hf, it does not completely avoid fluency issues.
+See [demo/streaming_logs](demo/streaming_logs/) for the full logs.

 ## Overview